Views: 0 Author: Site Editor Publish Time: 2026-05-11 Origin: Site

 |---|---|---|---|---|

-106 | Ultra-thin | Very light | Excellent for HDI | Smartphones, precision electronics |
+106 | Ultra-thin | Very light | Excellent for HDI and ultra-thin laminates | Smartphones, precision electronics |

-1080 | Thin | Light | Better signal performance | RF & high-speed PCBs |
+1080 | Thin | Light | Better signal performance and reduced board thickness | RF and high-speed PCBs |

-2116 | Medium | Medium | Balanced performance | Consumer electronics |
+2116 | Medium | Medium | Balanced mechanical and electrical performance | Consumer electronics and multilayer boards |

-7628 | Thick | Heavy | High strength & stability | Industrial multilayer PCBs |
+7628 | Thick | Heavy | High strength and excellent dimensional stability | Industrial multilayer PCBs |

 7630 | Medium-heavy | Heavy | Strong reinforcement | Industrial laminates |